RUNYAN LAKE INC.

 How it works: The sewer system around Runyan Lake operates differently than many sewer systems.
 A traditional sewer system has a pipe that connects to your home.
 This pipe carries the waste to a sewer treatment plant for processing.

 As part of this upgrade, the pumps located in the septic tanks are being changed to more reliable, better performing "grinder" pumps to pump away all sewage waste material.
-Because of the pump change, residents should no longer need to have their septic tanks pumped periodically.
+Because of the pump change, residents should no longer need to have their holding tanks pumped periodically.

 What you need to know: The water level in the holding tank is monitored by a level system.
 If the water level becomes too high, an audible alarm and flashing light will activate.
 The alarm and light are part of a control box mounted to the side of each home.
 The alarm can be silenced by pressing the silence button.
 The light will stay on until the water level is back to normal depth.